-As the world’s most awarded embroidery digitizer, I’ve had tens of thousands of people ask me: what is embroidery digitizing?
+As the world’s most awarded embroidery digitizer, people constantly ask me: what is embroidery digitizing?
 Although the answer to this can be rather complex, in the simplest of forms:

 Embroidery digitizing is the process of using embroidery software to transform artwork into an embroidery design file that can run on your embroidery machine to create stitches.

-If you want to learn more about how to edit and create unique designs with embroidery digitizing, I highly suggest you check out our fan-favorite Free Embroidery Digitizing 101: Video Course & Cheat Sheet.
+Learn to edit and make your own custom designs with our fan-favorite Free Embroidery Digitizing 101: Video Course & Cheat Sheet.
 It’ll give you a foundation of embroidery digitizing theory that EVERY embroiderer should know to help you get better results by understanding what’s really happening underneath your needle.

 What All Can I Digitize into Embroidery?